 Picking an island to visit on your Hawaiian vacation is like picking a holiday shaped Reese’s… you kind of can’t go wrong, they’re all great.
-But if you’re planning your trip and you’ve decided you’ve got to hit up The Valley Isle, I’ve got a 4-day Maui itinerary that will allow you to experience the variety of beauty Maui has to offer.
-Also, if you are planning on flying out to Hawaii during COVID travel restriction times, I’ve also got some tips and tricks for de-stressing that situation.
+But if you’re planning your trip and you’ve decided you’ve got to hit up The Valley Isle, I’ve got a 4-day Maui itinerary that will allow you to experience so much of the variety of beauty Maui has to offer, and in just 4 days!
+Can you believe it?
+You should!
+So let me help you plan 4 magical days in Maui.

 The Short Version of my 4-Day Maui Itinerary

 - Day 1 – Haleakala National Park for hiking and sunrise/sunset

 - Day 2 – Drive around northern/western Maui

 - Day 4 – Snorkeling and whale watching

 The Long Version of My 4-Day Maui Itinerary

 Day 1 – Haleakala National Park

 No good 4 day Maui itinerary – or any number of days itinerary in fairness – is complete without spending a day at Haleakalā National Park.
 This park is well known for its unique and incredible sunrise, which requires a reservation.
 Don’t fret night owls; sunset is an absolute dream too if you can’t make sunrise.
 There are incredible views everywhere so if hiking isn’t your thing then no worries because you’ll have plenty of places to stop along the drives up and down.
 If you are a hiker though then get your gear and head down into the crater because it’s a hike you’ll never forget.
 I spent a full day in the park and it was one of my favorite days from the entire trip and a must for any Maui 4 day itinerary.